 \subsection{Correcting Incorrect Predictions}

-We leverage the mechanistic insights from the previous sections to improve spatial reasoning performance on the What’sUp dataset.
-Our analysis shows that ordering information is essential for spatial reasoning and that the vision encoder and projector module provide the primary source of this information.
-We therefore hypothesize that amplifying vision-derived ordering representations can improve a VLM’s spatial reasoning ability.
-To test this hypothesis, we enhance the ordering information in the vision embeddings by amplifying probe directions identified for the What’sUp dataset in Section~\ref{subsec:probing}.
-These probe directions are trained to capture dimensions encoding ordering information; amplifying them should therefore strengthen the ordering signal produced by the vision encoder and projector module.
+Our mechanistic analysis shows that ordering information is essential for spatial variable binding.
+We therefore hypothesize that amplifying vision-derived ordering representations can correct spatial binding failures.
+To test this, we enhance the ordering information in the vision embeddings by amplifying probe directions identified with the procedure of Sec.~\ref{subsec:probing}.
+These probe directions are trained to capture ordering information; amplifying them should therefore enhance ordering signals of the vision encoder.